On this page

 Winter maintenance on other cycle paths

-We maintain cycle paths not covered by intensified winter maintenance by ploughing them and spreading sand on them.
+We maintain cycle paths not covered by intensified winter maintenance by ploughing and spreading sand on them.
 The order of priority given to each path is based on its maintenance class.

 We start ploughing when the thickness of the layer of snow exceeds 5 centimetres.
 After ploughing, we spread sand on the bikeways as necessary.